medlypharmacy/workflow-dispatch-trigger-and-wait/README.md

 ### `ref`

-**Optional.** The Git reference used with the triggered workflow run.
+**Required.** The Git reference used with the triggered workflow run.
 The reference can be a branch, tag, or a commit SHA.
 If omitted the context ref of the triggering workflow is used.
-If you want to trigger on pull requests and run the target workflow in the context of the pull request branch, set the ref to `${{ github.event.pull_request.head.ref }}`.
-Note please give default branch name `master` or `main`.
-Default value is `master`.
+If you want to trigger on pull requests and run the target workflow in the context of the pull request branch, set the ref to `${{ github.event.pull_request.head.ref }}`. **Note please give default branch name `master` or `main`.
+Default value is `master`.**

 ### `token`